Asset Protection and Scams: Twelve Phone Scams To Beware of During The Holiday Season

 - The bank verifier: The person says, “There’s a data problem with your checking account.
 Please verify this information so we can confirm things and fix the error.”
 This one is very tricky.
 Remember banks don’t call to verify your information.

 - The big-winner announcer says, “I’m from the Canadian lottery and you have $1 million!
 Pay the import tax and fee and we’ll send you your winnings.”
 You may not remember that you haven’t been to Canada!

 - The doctor representative has this to say, “Research shows conclusively that these new capsules will stop your disease in its tracks.

 - The police or fire department gets their victims with, “We’re raising money for officers or firefighters injured in the line of duty.
 How much will you be donating today?”

 - The Internal Revenue Service (IRS) – this is a big one because most people are terrified of getting in trouble with the IRS.
 Caller says, “You owe taxes and are at grave risk of large fines or jail time if you do not settle this situation immediately.

 - The long-distance lover, if you’ve been chatting with someone on line, you need to be extra cautious because your newfound love might call with this message, “In these weeks of chatting, I’ve fallen so in love with you.
 Send money for a plane ticket and oh, the magic will happen!”

 - The military rep is one I find particularly heinous.
 “I’m from the Veterans Administration,” says the caller, “and you are entitled as an ex-soldier to benefits from this program.
 I just need to know…all of your personal information.”

-The most important thing to remember is that no legitimate business and certainly no government agencies are going to call and demand money.
-Wish them a happy holiday and hang up on them immediately.
-Then report them if they are representing the utility company, the IRS or your bank.
+There is one big, important, thing to remember regarding asset protection and scams.
+No legitimate business – and certainly no government agencies – will call and demand money.
+If “they” do… wish them a happy holiday and hang up immediately.
+Then report them.
+Especially, if they are representing the utility company, the IRS, or your bank.